A Universal algebraic approach to rack coverings: Introduction

 \section{Introduction}

-are binary algebraic structures related to knot invariants \cite{J}, solutions to the Yang-Baxter equation and Hopf algebras \cite{AG}.
-There have been several attempts to build a comprehensive theory of extensions, for instance, \cite{AG, CENS}.
-The present paper is a continuation of the idea of \cite{CP}, to study quandle and rack extensions within the universal algebraic framework of the commutator theory \cite{comm}.
+are algebraic structures related to knot invariants \cite{J}, set-theoretic solutions to the Yang-Baxter equation and Hopf algebras \cite{AG}.
+There have been several attempts to build a comprehensive theory of rack and quandle extensions, for instance, \cite{AG, CP, CENS}.
+The present paper is a continuation of our project to study rack extensions using the universal algebraic framework of the commutator theory \cite{comm}.
 Here we focus on covering extensions.

-\emph{Coverings}, closely related to \emph{extensions by constant cocycles}, are one of the most important types of extensions, mainly because constant cocycles provide powerful invariants of knots \cite{CJKLS, CSV, Eis-unknot}.
-However, the construction is important also from the algebraic perspective.
+\emph{Coverings}, closely related to \emph{extensions by constant cocycles}, are one of the most important types of rack extensions, mainly because constant cocycles provide powerful invariants of knots \cite{CJKLS, CSV, Eis-unknot}.
+Nevertheless, coverings are important also from the algebraic perspective.
 For example, every quandle is a cover of a conjugation quandle, using a Cayley-like representation.
 Even \cite{Even} studied coverings from a categorical viewpoint and proved that these are exactly the central extensions with respect to the adjunction between the category of quandles and the category of projection quandles.
 Eisermann \cite{Eisermann} developed a theory of quandle coverings in analogy with the covering theory of topological spaces using a categorical language.
-Among other results, Eisermann characterized simply connected quandles as connected quandles for which every covering is trivial; here we provide an alternative group-theoretic characterization (Theorem \ref{caratt simply connected}).
+One of the many results of Eisermann is a characteriation of simply connected quandles, as connected quandles for which every covering is trivial.
+Our first result is an alternative group-theoretic characterization (Theorem \ref{caratt simply connected}).

-The first universal algebraic aspect is studied in Section \ref{sec:identities}.
-In \cite{CS} and \cite{CSV}, Clark, Saito and Vendramin raised the question to what extent \emph{coverings preserve identities}.
+We proceed with several universal algebraic aspects of rack extensions.
+The first one (Section~\ref{sec:identities}) is motivated by papers of Clark, Saito and Vendramin \cite{CS,CSV} who raised the question to what extent \emph{coverings preserve identities}.
 They focused on the subclass of abelian covering extensions, and on a special kind of identities called inner identities, written by composition of inner mappings (or left translations, in our terminology).
 We extend some of their results to arbitrary coverings and arbitrary identities, solving some of the open problems posted in \cite{CS,CSV}.
 Many identities are not preserved (Section \ref{negative examples}), however, every cover of a connected $n$-symmetric quandle is again $n$-symmetric (Theorem \ref{thm:symmetric}).